 We’ve all been struck by the lightening fast pace at which technology keeps changing.
 Facebook’s evolution is the latest case in point.
 Brian Solis calls this “Digital Darwinism”, and his recent post on the subject is quite provocative.

 Sometimes it’s difficult to foresee the change is coming, let alone prepare to adapt to the change until it’s too late to do anything strategic or proactive.
 So we tend to just react; that usually does not stand us in good stead.
-Solis notes: recognizing the difference between emerging and disruptive technology and measuring its impact on your business, customer relationships, and products is a necessary discipline to successfully evolve…Find Brian’s original post here.
+Solis notes: “recognizing the difference between emerging and disruptive technology and measuring its impact on your business, customer relationships, and products is a necessary discipline to successfully evolve… ” Find Brian’s original post here.

 I love this notion of distinguishing between technology that is emerging, and potentially useful, and technology that just gets in our way.
 There’s a lot of noise out there.
 With so many technology choices, it’s tempting to either pick too many or pick none at all.
-In fact, there is a whole body of research in consumer psychology that confirms we are apt to become deer in the headlights when confronted with too much choice.
+In fact, there is a whole body of research in consumer psychology that confirms people are apt to become deer in the headlights when confronted with too much choice.
 It’s called analysis paralysis .
 Or, the paradox of choice.

-We feel there is no excuse for failure when we have so many tools with which we can potentially succeed.
-Psychologist Barry Schwartz gives a great TED talk on this topic, ending up with the conclusion: The secret to happiness is low expectations.
+There seems to be no excuse for failure when there are so many tools with which to potentially succeed.
+Psychologist Barry Schwartz gives a great TED talk on this topic, ending up with the conclusion: “The secret to happiness is low expectations.”
 He points out that fish are better off in a fishbowl than outside of it.
 If you smash the bowl, seemingly “freeing” them, they have less chance to be successful.
 They will fail to thrive.
-We could all use the structure of a fishbowl in order to truly thrive.
+They, and we, need the structure of a fishbowl in order to truly thrive.

-What’s our purpose in upgrading (or downgrading) to a different structure?
+What’s your purpose in upgrading (or downgrading) to a different structure?
 Are you just doing it because your neighbor did it?
 Or because you read an article about this being the newest/greatest/fanciest/hippest thing to do, so you think you should do it too if you want to be the coolest kid on the block?There is no single answer to these questions.
 The key is just to be asking the questions.
 Go back to the tried-and-true SWOT analysis, and take a look at what your opportunities are.
 Where can you be the most transformative and innovative?
 What is your special niche for being relevant to your constituents?
 Nonprofits today need to be disciplined in creating communication strategies in this era of endless, rapid change.
 If not, you’ll find yourself like paralyzed deer or dead fish.